 - MFA: Ohio University, Playwriting

-Anita Gabrosek brings a valuable mix of teaching and professional production experience to her role in the Film/Video & Media Studies Department in the College of Communications.
-Upon graduation from Ohio University, where she earned dual MFA’s in Film Production and Playwriting, she taught playwriting and theatre history in the Theatre School at OU for a year, before heading to New York City.
+Anita Gabrosek brings a valuable mix of teaching and professional production experience to her role in the Department of Film-Video and Media Studies in the Donald P. Bellisario College of Communications.
+Upon graduation from Ohio University, where she earned dual MFA’s in film production and playwriting, she taught playwriting and theatre history in the Theatre School at OU for a year, before heading to New York City.
 Her first few years in New York, she continued to work in the theatre world, administrating various playwriting awards for New Dramatists, which is one of the country’s leading playwright centers and a nationally recognized new play laboratory.
 Her time at New Dramatists put her into contact with writers who were laying the foundation for contemporary American dramatic literature, which was stimulating and inspiring to say the least, but her heart belonged to the film world.